Github-Anderson/SI100B-Report/README.md

 - **Description:** The initial challenge we faced was improving the recognition rate.
 During the first few attempts, we observed a low recognition rate of approximately **30~40%**, which fell far short of our target of around 90%.

-- **Solution:** Notice that the numbers in given images are too thin to be reshaped, it leaves us to process them to match the train set.
-We used several methods, including cropping to retain suitable margins, adjusting binary thresholds, and applying blur filters, which are shown in the following code:
+- **Solution:** We used several methods, including cropping to retain suitable margins, adjusting binary thresholds, and applying blur filters, which are shown in the following code:

   ```python
   # Applying blur filters